Green Oceans on Martha's Vineyard

 Blade Debris

 Blade debris washed up on Martha’s Vineyard for weeks after the collapse off Nantucket.
 Blades fail at a much higher rate than anticipated.
 Martha’s Vineyard will be situated to receive the fallout from any blade that fails in the MA/RI lease area.
+Read more about blade failures and plastic pollution.

 The Industrialization of Martha’s Vineyard

-Offshore Wind is NOT Clean or Green
+Offshore Wind is neither Clean nor Green

 Developers must take out special permits for the amount of pollution they emit during construction.

-They told us we would NOT see them.
+They told us we would not see them.

 Developers and politicians have been telling the public that we will not see the turbines from our shores or beaches.
 Clearly, they were wrong.